 General Education Requirements

-No credit given for Literature because a survey course in literature is an option, but not required, to fulfill the "Foundations of Humanities" requirement.
+No credit given for Literature because a survey course in literature is an option, but not required, to fulfill the "Human Expression" requirement.

 3. Foreign LanguageNO

-No credit given for Foreign Language because students may fulfill the "Formal Communication Studies" requirement with elementary-level study and because language study is only an option in the "Formal Communication Studies" requirement.
+No credit given for Foreign Language because students may fulfill the "Social Responsibility in a Diverse World" requirement with elementary-level study and because language study is only an option in the "Social Responsibility in a Diverse World" requirement.

 4. U.S. Government or HistoryNO

-No credit given for U.S. Government or History because a survey course in American government or history is an option, but not required, to fulfill the "Foundations of Social Science" requirements.
+No credit given for U.S. Government or History because a survey course in American government or history is an option, but not required, to fulfill the "Perspectives on Society" requirements.